Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 #### Problems of locking: deadlocks and starvation
 ##### Deadlocks
-Deadlocks happen when a transaction holds a lock that the another transaction needs and viceversa, blocking both transactions in a infinite wait.
+Deadlocks happen when a transaction holds a lock that another transaction needs and viceversa, blocking both transactions in a infinite wait.
 Of course more than two transactions can be involved in a deadlock, the idea is that there is a circular dependence between them (i.e. T1 waits for T2 that waits for T3 that waits for T1).
 There are different approaches to deal with deadlocks:
 - timeouts: kill transactions that wait for longer than a certain threshold.
 Impractical approach because it is difficult to correctly balance the timeout, transactions may require very different time to execute even within the same application.
-- prevention: killing transactions that could cause deadlocks.
+- prevention: kill transactions that could cause deadlocks.
 Transactions are assigned an ID as they arrive.
 The heuristic that is used is that an older transaction should not wait for a younger transaction.
 If this happens the younger transaction is killed and restarted.
 Also this approach is inefficient because waiting does not imply that there is a deadlock so this leads to a lot of unnecessary kills.
 - detection: let deadlocks happen and resolve them when they occur.
 Build the *waits-for* graph to detect cycles of waits and choose a transaction to kill according to some policy.
 Works in local DBMS.

 NOTE: detection in a distributed DBMS
 OBERMARK'S ALGORITHM
 Recontructs the whole dependency graph using only the view of a single node.
-Each node needs to exchange only minimal amount of information, node A sends info to node B only if:
+Each node needs to exchange only minimal amounts of information, node A sends info to node B only if:
 - A contains a transaction `T_i` that is waited for from another transaction and waits for `T_j` on B
-- `i < j` (or viceversa, it doesn't have a semantics) to ensure information is propagated only one way
+- `i < j` or viceversa, it doesn't have a specific semantic, it is only needed to ensure information is propagated only one way

 The algorithm is executed periodically at each node and consists in:
 - get graph info from previous nodes